saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 @import 'mdoa-red-palette.scss';

 // @include imports mixins.
 Mixins are reusable blocks of stylings that can take arguments.
-// Core includes mixins used across all Angular Material components and should be called only once for an application.
+// Core includes mixins used across all Angular Material components
+// and should be applied only once for a project.
 @include mat.core();

 // define palettes as sass variables with $
-// define-palette is a sass function using a palette and optionally hues for default, lighter, darker, and text colors
+// define-palette is a sass function using a palette
+// and optionally hues for default, lighter, darker, and text colors
 $mdoa-primary: mat.define-palette($md-mdoagrey);
 $mdoa-accent: mat.define-palette($md-mdoagreen, 500, 200, 900);
 $mdoa-warn: mat.define-palette($md-mdoared);